intro-to-data/Labs/Week 06/README.md

 transformations.
 In a dplyr composition, it is easier to think of each function as a member of a relay race.
 Each function needs to take the baton/data, and do something (run around the track).
 Then, when it is done, it hands the baton/data off to the next function.
+When doing data transformations, use `%>%` for the compositional operator.

 <center>